th2222/GitTh/readme.txt

-Welcome to Beiming software THTH
+Welcome to Beiming software THTHFMFM